HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional-core-prereqs-checker.md

 #### Core Profile Check
 This check is specific to `core` pod and the `profiles` mounted volume only.
 This verifies the number of old profiles in the volume and the result is compared to the [threshold value](#threshold-values).
 This also checks if the system still has a healthy amount of space left for an upgrade, taking into account the size of the most recent profile version plus a headroom value.

-Since prereqs checker is being run automatically, you can check the logs of the prereqs-checker container and evaluate if it's possible to upgrade.
+Because the Prereqs Checker is run automatically, you can check the logs of the prereqs-checker container and evaluate if it is possible to upgrade.

 _Prereqs Checker Container Logs (Checks Passing)_
 ```console